Glucerna Vanilla Flavor

 Exercise regularly.

 Exercise is an important part of diabetes care.
-Besides improving your overall fitness and boosting your sense of well-being, it helps control your blood sugar levels.
+Besides improving your overall fitness and boosting your sense of well-being, it helps with blood sugar control.

 Always consult your doctor before starting any exercise program.
-Check your blood glucose levels before exercising and retest your blood glucose after exercise.
+Check your blood sugar levels before exercising and retest it after.

 Do carry carbohydrate-packed snacks such as fruit or a power bar to replenish the glucose you need if your blood sugar levels are low.